sahilng/host-containerized-apps/README.md

 # Host Docker Containers Template

-Use this template to self-host multiple containerized applications using containerized Nginx
+Use this template to self-host multiple Docker containers using Docker Compose with Nginx

 ## Requirements